 Wrongful Death Lawyer Charlotte, NC

-Wrongful Death Lawyer Charlotte, NC - A wooden gavel centered on a dark background with grain.If you lost your family member because of someone else’s negligence, you should speak with a Charlotte, NC wrongful death lawyer.
+If you lost your family member because of someone else’s negligence, you should speak with our Charlotte, NC wrongful death lawyer.
 Your family may be entitled to compensation.
 Ted A Greve & Associates can help you pursue a timely claim against the negligent parties.

-Wrongful Death Lawsuit Basics
+Wrongful Death Basics

+A wrongful death lawsuit is filed with the help of a Charlotte, NC wrongful death lawyer against the person or company responsible for causing your loved one’s death.
+If that person or company is found guilty, they could be forced to pay damages and punitive damages as well as cover your legal costs.
 The amount of damages awarded depends on how much money you need to cover your expenses, such as funeral costs, medical bills, and lost wages.
 In many states, there are also caps on what can be awarded depending on how long you’ve been married or how much money your spouse made before their death.
+In North Carolina, there are two types of wrongful death claims: survival actions and survival actions with pre-death injuries.

 Wrongful death is defined as a person’s death caused by someone else’s intentional or unintentional actions.
 It can include acts such as murder, assault and battery, sexual assault and battery, vehicular manslaughter, and drunk driving accidents.
 If someone dies because of these actions or in an accident that was caused by another person’s negligence, then the victim’s survivors may be able to file a wrongful death lawsuit against those responsible for their loss.

-Who Can File a Wrongful Death Lawsuit?
+Filing a Wrongful Death Lawsuit

 When someone dies due to another person’s actions or negligence, their family members may be able to file a wrongful death lawsuit against those responsible for their loss with the help of a Charlotte wrongful death lawyer.
 The types of relatives who can file a wrongful death lawsuit include parents, spouses and children.
 Some states allow other relatives to file such cases as well, including siblings and grandparents.
+The statute of limitations for filing a wrongful death claim is dependent on where you live and the circumstances of your case.
+In North Carolina, for example, there is no statute of limitations for filing a wrongful death claim if someone dies as a result of medical malpractice or defective products.
+If the cause of death was negligence by another person or company, however, then the statute of limitations is two years from the date of injury or one year from when you knew or should have known about it.

-Wrongful Death Lawsuit
+Key Considerations of a Wrongful Death Lawsuit

-Each Charlotte, NC wrongful death lawyer from Ted A Greve & Associates is dedicated to fighting for families who have lost their loved one due to the negligence or recklessness of another party.
+Each Charlotte, NC wrongful death lawyer from Ted A. Greve & Associates is dedicated to fighting for families who have lost their loved one due to the negligence or recklessness of another party.
 North Carolina law allows civil action against the at-fault party for families to recover financial compensation for both the emotional losses and the financial losses their loved one’s death has caused.

 Right to File